-Practice 2.7 – Investment due diligence using environmental, social, and governance (ESG) factors conforms to governing documents and the fiduciary obligations of investment decision-makers.
+Practice 2.7 – Apply environmental, social, and governance (ESG) factors to investment due diligence in conformity to law, regulations, governing documents and the fiduciary obligations of investment decision-makers.

 2.7.1 The client’s goals, objectives, and investment parameters are evaluated to determine whether ESG investing is necessary and/or desirable.

 2.7.2 Provisions regarding ESG investing in governing documents are aligned with fiduciary obligations.